aswinks123/AuditScope/README.md

 ✨ View Audit Logs: Search and display logs filtered by audit key.

+✨ Export Audit Logs: Export logs filtered by audit key to a log file.

 ✨ User-Friendly Interface: Interactive prompts guide users through each operation.

 ✨ Cross-Platform Compatibility: Designed for Linux systems using auditctl and ausearch.​